Xetibo/ReSet-Doc/sections/existing_projects/interpreted_languages.typ

 Various game engines and modding frameworks also utilize lua as a scripting language in order to provide extendability.

-Roblox for example uses lua to provide players a way to create their game modes.
+Roblox for example uses lua to provide players with a way to create their game modes.
 @roblox_lua

 There are also modding frameworks like UE4SS, which uses lua as the scripting